-With spot prices for iron ore strengthening from the lows of approximately US\$40 per tonne in 2015 to approximately US\$65/t today (with a 12 month trading range of approximately US\$60/t to 80/t), the timing of the MOTC initiative, being co-incident with strengthening iron ore prices, is considered by Strike to be extremely positive for the Project.
+With spot prices for iron ore strengthening from the lows of approximately US\$40 per tonne in December 2015 to approximately US\$65/t today (with a 12 month trading range of approximately US\$60/t to 80/t), the timing of the MOTC Andahuaylas Railway initiative, being co-incident with strengthening iron ore prices, is considered by Strike to be extremely positive for the Project.

-The Company is highly encouraged by the prospect of the Andahuaylas Railway and is currently planning to re-start project activity in Peru, subject to the development timetable of the railway.
+The Company is highly encouraged by the prospect of the Andahuaylas Railway, particularly given the recent award of the tender for the railway study.
+Strike is planning to re-start project activity in Peru, subject to the development timetable of the railway.

-5 Refer Strike's ASX Announcement dated 23 July 2008: Prefeasibility Results Confirm World Class Prospects in Peru
+Refer Strike's ASX Announcement dated 23 July 2008: Prefeasibility Results Confirm World Class Prospects in Peru

-6 Refer Strike's ASX Announcement dated 23 November 2010: Apurimac Project Update and Strike's December 2010 Quarterly Report
+Refer Strike's ASX Announcement dated 23 November 2010: Apurimac Project Update and Strike's December 2010 Quarterly Report